disi-unibo-nlp/nlg-metricverse/metric_card_guidelines.md

 ```

 ## Limitations and bias
-*Describe any limitations or bias of the metric.
+*Describe any known limitations or bias of the metric.
 For example, is it language-dependent?
-Does it only work for certain types of text?*
+Does it only work for certain tasks?*

 ## Citations
 *List any relevant citations here.
 If you use this metric in your work, please cite it as shown in the example below*